Diffusion Bridge or Flow Matching? A Unifying Framework and Comparative Analysis: Comparative Experimental Evaluation of Diffusion Bridge versus Flow Matching

 \subsection{DB vs FM under Varying Levels of Task Difficulty}

 To assess the robustness of the two models under varying levels of task difficulty, we perform a series of Image Inpainting tasks with center box masks ranging from 50$\times$50 to 128$\times$128.
 Specifically, in image inpainting tasks, enlarging the center box mask amplifies the distance between the reference and target distributions, which represents the increasing levels of difficulty.
-We report the results of the LPIPS and FID scores of two models in Table \ref{discrepency} and Figure \ref{distribution} and the visual results in Figure \ref{main_box_results}.
+We report the results of the LPIPS and FID scores of two models in Table \ref{discrepency}.
 When the task is relatively straightforward (Box50 and Box64), FM achieves a performance comparable to that of DB.
 As the distributional discrepancy increases, FM exhibits markedly degraded stability compared to DB.
-Under this progressive shift, the two perceptual scores (LPIPS and FID) for FM, particularly in FID, increase significantly faster than those for DB, indicating a pronounced sensitivity to growing distributional shifts for FM and robustness from the introduced drift term in DB, which validates the conclusion in Section \ref{subsection_method_drift_term}.
+Under this progressive shift, the two perceptual scores (LPIPS and FID) for FM, particularly in FID, increase significantly faster than those for DB, indicating a pronounced sensitivity to growing distributional shifts for FM and robustness on distribution discrepancy from the introduced drift term in DB, which validates the conclusion in Section \ref{subsection_method_drift_term}.